 Washington City has developed an inspection report for each Permittee-owned or operated facilities.
-The inspection reports are completed electronically and stored within the inspection program.
-The reports are kept current by monthly visual and semi-annual comprehensive inspection reports.
+This inspection report is located at the facilities and kept current by weekly and quarterly inspection reports.
 The inspection report details the property boundaries, the building's impervious surface, location of structural control measures, and location and name of the nearest defined drainage which could receive runoff from the facility, whether it contains water or not.
 It also details the location of all stormwater conveyances, including ditches, pipes, basins, inlets and seals and the location where the following activities are exposed to stormwater: fixed fueling operations, vehicle and equipment maintenance and or cleaning area; brine making areas, loading and unloading areas, waste storage or disposal areas, liquid storage tanks, process and equipment operating areas, materials storage or disposal areas.
 Each facility is unique and may not need all of the above information on their inspection report.